epics-extensions/c2dataviewer/README.md

 - *Runtime* - total time data viewer has been running
 - *Frames* - total number of images viewer has processed
 - *Max/Min* - maximum and minimum values in the image
-- *Dead* - number of "dead" pixels that exceed the dead pixel threshold.
+- *Dead* - number of pixels that exceed the dead pixel threshold.
-- *CPU* - percent CPU usage of data viewer
+- *CPU* - CPU usage of data viewer
 - *Net* - Data rate images are being processed
-- *Current FPS* - frames per second since
+- *Current FPS* - frame rate since 1 second ago
-- *Average FPS* - frames per second since data viewer has started running
+- *Average FPS* - frame rate since data viewer has started running

 User can the "Requested Frame Rate" menu to control rate the viewer processes the images.
 User can also use the Statistics "Adjust Limits" window to set additional limits.
 The window has the following settings